codeforpdx/PASS/.github/ISSUE_TEMPLATE/bug_report.md

 ### Expected Behavior:
 What should have happened if the bug didn't occur.

-### Actual Behavior:
-What actually happened, and how it differed from the expected behavior.

 ### Screenshots (If applicable):
 If possible, add screenshots to help explain the problem.